blastbao/SQLess/README.md

 #### Privacy data

-If you are a developper of password management tools just like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/).
+If you are a developer of password management tools just like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/).
 You can use CQL as the database to take benefits:

 1. Serverless: no need to deploy a server to store your user's password for sync which is the hot potato.
 2. Security: CQL handles all the encryption work.
 Decentralized data storage gives more confidence to your users.